yejinjkim/yejinjkim.github.io/index.md

+## Dr. Yejin Kim

-## To Brige the Gap Between Artificial Intelligence and the Real World Healthcare Challenges
+### To Brige the Gap Between Artificial Intelligence and the Real World Healthcare Challenges

 Our group's long-term vision is to bridge the gap between artificial intelligence (AI) and human health.
 We advance machine learning to address real-world health challenge.
 Our research focuses on developing human-centered machine learning models that recognize patterns among diseases and develop therapies.